cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

     - ``nearly-forbidden`` tag applies to such module
     - matched ``module-forbid`` statement should of course not be disabled for current user of group due to ``--not-user`` or ``--not-group`` option values
     - the *near* range is defined by the :mconfig:`nearly_forbidden_days` configuration, which equals to ``14`` (14 days) by default
-    - this configuration accepts an integer value which represents a number of days prior forbiding starts to be effective for module
+    - this configuration accepts an integer value which represents a number of days prior forbidding starts to be effective for module
     - ``nearly_forbidden_days`` configuration can be set at configure time with :instopt:`--with-nearly-forbidden-days` option or afterward with the ``config`` sub-command (which sets the :envvar:`MODULES_NEARLY_FORBIDDEN_DAYS` environment variable)
     - when evaluating a *nearly-forbidden* module, a warning message is reported to indicate that module access will soon be denied